PaulZC/Iridium_9603_Beacon/LEARN.md

 MBR120 diodes protect the solar panels and the batteries from each other, and when the PCB is connected to USB.

 ## Power Options
-V3 of the Iridium 9603N Beacon can draw power from: either or both of the solar panels; three AAA batteries; or USB.
+V3 of the Iridium 9603N Beacon can draw power from: the solar panels; three AAA batteries; or USB.
 It is possible to connect both the solar panels and the batteries, the beacon will simply draw power from whichever is providing the higher voltage.

 If you are going to use solar power, use the 10F super capacitors described above.

 If you are going to run exclusively from batteries or USB, then 1F super capacitors will suffice if you increase the super capacitor charge current to 150mA.
 Do this by replacing R2 with a 12K resistor instead of 30K.
-Remember that a draw of 150mA would be too much for the solar panels.
+Remember that this would be too much for the solar panels.
+(The LTC3225 draws approximately _twice_ the chosen charge current.)

 The BOM lists the different parts you'll need for the two configurations.
 Here are images of V1 of the beacon configured for batteries plus 1F capacitors: